 - ► To strengthen the Talent Attraction and People Selection Policy, the different stages involved in the process were thoroughly reviewed, ensuring that they contain the gender perspective.
-In this way, new practices have been implemented, such as encouraging a final shortlist of candidates for positions made up of women. - Regarding work with the community, the continuous link and coordination of work with different universities and local institutes is maintained, with the objective of attracting talent and promoting Diversity, Equity and Inclusion. - Strategic agreements were developed with organizations specialized in women's inclusion work, to have their expert technical support, enhance recruitment, ARAUCO as an employer brand and mutual collaboration.
+In this way, new practices have been implemented, such as encouraging a final shortlist of candidates for positions made up of women. - Regarding work with the community, the continuous link and coordination of work with different universities and local institutes is maintained, with the objective of attracting talent and promoting Diversity, Equity and Inclusion. - Strategic agreements were developed with organizations specialized in women's inclusion work, to have their expert technical support, enhance recruitment, and to position the ARAUCO brand as a worthy employer and mutual collaborator.